Victorinox Fibrox 10" Chef's Knife

 - Have larger hands (generally 6 feet or taller)

-- Regularly break down whole chickens and large cuts
+- Regularly break down steaks and large cuts

 - Do bulk meal prep with oversized vegetables